-- To deliver high quality research & scholarship in your field of study, individually and in collaboration with others, by developing and maintaining a research grant portfolio from good research funders, publishing peer-reviewed outputs and generating and securing (where relevant) intellectual property; - 2.
-To participate in research degree supervision and examination: - To lead and manage research teams and promote and ensure compliance of self and others with good practice in relation to the conduct of research, the ethics policy, and other relevant School policies; - 4.
-To support the development of early-career researchers; - To lead and participate in programmes of work on Health Policy Analysis with a focus on (but not limited to) low- and middle-income countries.
-This will include both empirical research and contributing to theoretical advances in the field of Health Policy Analysis.
+- To deliver high quality research & scholarship in your field of study, individually and in collaboration with others, by developing and maintaining a research grant portfolio from good2 research funders, publishing peer-reviewed outputs and generating and securing (where relevant) intellectual property; - 2.
+To participate in research degree supervision and examination; - To lead and manage research teams and promote and ensure compliance of self and others with good practice in relation to the conduct of research, the ethics policy, and other relevant School policies; - 4.
+To support the development of early-career researchers;

-- To deliver high quality research & scholarship in your field of study, individually and in collaboration with others, by maintaining a substantial programme of research supported by good research funders, publishing peer-reviewed outputs, undertaking, and supporting colleagues in, generating and securing (where relevant) intellectual property; - 2.
+- 1. To deliver high quality research & scholarship in your field of study, individually and in collaboration with others, by maintaining a substantial programme of research supported by good research funders, publishing peer-reviewed outputs, undertaking, and supporting colleagues in, generating and securing (where relevant) intellectual property; - 2.
 To oversee and participate in research degree supervision and examination; - To demonstrate research leadership and promote and ensure compliance of self and others with good practice in relation to the conduct of research, the ethics policy, and other relevant School policies; - 4.
-To lead on, monitor and advance, the development of early-career researchers; - 5.
-To lead programmes of work on Health Policy Analysis with a focus on (but not limited to) lowand middle-income countries.
-This will include both empirical research and contributing to theoretical advances in the field of Health Policy Analysis.
-Additionally, working with colleagues to establish a world leading team in this field.
+To lead on, monitor and advance, the development of early-career researchers;